prlombaard/tstTXEQS/README.md

 # Equipment Server for Test Transmitter

 ## Hardware requirements
-1. All raspberry Pis except a RPi 2 Model B, Raspberry A, B, B+
+1. All raspberry Pis except a RPi 2 Model B

 ## Installation Instructions
 1. Take the latest standard rasbian image and write the .img to an SD card